BrycensRanch/go-aptabase/README.md

 - No CGO
 - No external dependencies
 - Windows, Linux, macOS, and FreeBSD Support
-- No random command prompts opening
+- No random command prompts opening!
+On Windows, it uses the Windows API as it should!

 ## 🚀 Usage